Being more or less stuck right now, it is also a time when we can plan, can plot and can work out new adventures.

 After all these up front costs, there isn’t much else to spend on Denali – if anything.
 The travel to the peak and the air taxi to the mountain, along with registration cover it.

-Denali: Super budget, $1,400.00 (no hanging out in Anchorage, take the bus to Talkeetna, no hotel in Talkeetna, you are in your tent, food from the supermarket in Anchorage)
+Denali: Super budget, $1,500.00 (no hanging out in Anchorage, take the bus to Talkeetna, no hotel in Talkeetna, you are in a bunkhouse or your tent, eating food from the supermarket in Anchorage)

 It has been possible to organize your entire climb direct with the Tibetan Mountaineering association.
 If you have never visited Tibet or the North side Base Camp, you are entering a mine field, and this may be more than you want to take on.
 You want to negotiate the absolute minimum services and then arrive and do what you can direct with your liaison officer or the Chinese posted at the Base Camp.
 Their is no rule book for this and a lot of luck involved.

-There are several Nepal companies who will get you onto the North Side, and you can negotiate for whatever services you feel you need – with permits, transport, some oxygen and a bit of support you can probably get by with $15,000 per person.
+There are several Nepal companies who will get you onto the North Side, and you can negotiate for whatever services you feel you need – with permits, transport, some oxygen and a bit of support you can probably get by with $25,000 per person.
+They also require a minimum of 4 on your team.
 There are also a few operators in Tibet, but more tour focused it seems, though they could be expanding their services.

 However, to even begin thinking about this, you should be highly experienced, you should have done an 8000 meter peak before in Tibet and you should know you can be totally self reliant on the mountain.
 Expecting to climb as high as you can and getting rescued is both unethical and fool hardy.

-Antarctica – Vinson – Currently there is only one realistic way to Vinson and that is through booking the flights and the mountain with ALE.
-From Puenta Arenas, Chile the 2018 price is $42,300.
+Currently there is only one realistic way to Vinson and that is through booking the flights and the mountain with ALE.
+From Puenta Arenas, Chile the 2018 price is $44,495.00

 One can scream it is unfair.
 Or you can take the alternate tact and be thankful there is a way to get there at all.
 The liabilities for a flight on an aging Russian jet to land on a brick hard blue ice glacier in dubious weather isn’t something most companies would even consider offering.
 And that is before you even get to the mountain.